RhinoW/BillySnowMatesWebsite/content/rules/_index.md

 *“Everyone saves or no one saves”*

+- Snow related posts only, no political posts
 - No Advertising
 - No Spammers
 - No Competition Posts
 - No Charity Advertising
+- No Hate speech or bullying
 - No Weirdos
 - No Trolls/Dickheads